mbabynames search ✿

 Grant Anthony

-Put "noble and strong" next to "priceless" and you get a name that feels considered.
+Put "great" next to "priceless" and you get a name that feels considered.
 Grant Anthony works on paper and out loud.
 The longer Anthony (3 syllables) builds on the shorter Grant, giving the name forward momentum.

 Grant Everett

-Grant translates to "noble and strong".
+Grant translates to "great".
 Everett to "brave as a wild boar".
 Together they create a full-name meaning with real texture.
 Grant is 1 syllable.
 Everett at 3 adds length and rhythm.

 Grant Alexander

-Grant carries the meaning "noble and strong" while Alexander brings "defender of the people".
+Grant carries the meaning "great" while Alexander brings "defender of the people".
 Said together, Grant Alexander has both weight and warmth.
 Grant is 1 syllable.
 Alexander at 4 adds length and rhythm.

-Grant ends with a firm -T. That ending shapes which middle names transition smoothly and which ones stumble.
+Grant ends with a firm -T. That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a vowel or soft consonant glide in naturally.

 Grant Theodore